particle-iot/docs/src/content/tutorials/integrations/webhooks.md

 ### Creating the webhook

-For this example, let's puiblish a `get_weather` event from our devices, and then have it make a GET request to our weather data url.
+For this example, let's publish a `get_weather` event from our devices, and then have it make a GET request to our weather data URL.

 You can use the Particle dashboard to create a webhook.
 Follow [this link](https://dashboard.particle.io/user/integrations/webhooks/create)